-To qualify to continue in the PhD program, students must pass the bioengineering qualifying examination in their research area.
+To qualify to continue in the PhD program, students must pass the bioengineering qualifying examination in the most relevant of the four department research areas.
 Students will prepare a seven-page written document that will be distributed to the committee before the oral examination.
 Details of the formal qualification exam procedure and timing are available in the Graduate Handbook (https://bioe.northeastern.edu/community/resources-for-current-students/).
 In addition, satisfactory research progress and academic standing are required to pass the exam.
 The qualifying exam is normally taken in the student's second year.